How To Host A Cooking Class: The Ultimate Guide For Chefs

 What type of cooking class should you host?
 The right theme attracts people who are specifically interested in that cooking style and who are hoping to meet others like them.

-Remember: Cooking classes are about networking, not food.
+Remember: Cooking classes are about networking and relaxation, not food.

 A cooking class that teaches people how to cook ten wildly different dishes will attract no one.
 It’ll be harder to sell merchandise since not all attendees have the same interest.